drawdb-io/drawdb/README.md

 docker run -p 3000:80 drawdb
 ```

-Set up the [server](https://github.com/drawdb-io/drawdb-server) and environment variables according to `.env.sample` for the survey and bug report forms.
+If you wish to work with sharing, set up [server](https://github.com/drawdb-io/drawdb-server) and environment variables according to `.env.sample`.
+This is not required unless you want to share files.